10 Expert Tips For Choosing Event Decorations

 Before you even think about choosing decorations you need to make sure you know what facilities your venue has.

 What is the decor already like?
 What is the shape and feel of the venue?
-What lighting is already in place?
+Is suitable lighting already in place?
 What type of atmosphere does it have?

 Forming a good understanding of your practical options will let you know the best theme and style options to choose.